-Students selected as Ervin Scholars are expected to participate in each component of the program, including orientation to Washington University, meetings with university and community leaders, academic support and advising, and events with other Ervin Scholars and the program’s administrators.
+In honor of Dr. Ervin, Washington University established the Ervin Scholars Program to help create a more diverse community on campus and recognize the intellectual, leadership, and service achievements of its students.
+If selected as an Ervin Scholar, you will be expected to participate in each component of the program, including orientation to WashU, meetings with university and community leaders, academic support and advising, and events with other Ervin Scholars and the program’s administrators.
 Ervin Scholars are also expected to engage in organizations and activities on campus and in service projects in the community.
-For more information, visit the program website at ervin.wustl.edu.

-- Submit an application for admission to the Class of 2021, including a transcript.
+- Submit an application for admission to the Class of 2021.

-- Submit a separate application for the Ervin Scholars Program.
+- Submit an Application for Academic Scholarships and Fellowships, checking the box for the Ervin Scholars Program.

 Write an essay of approximately 500 words on the following topic: